yairchu/yairchu.github.io/site/posts/simple-branching-models.md

 A good point to start the release branch is one which is relatively clean, yet also includes valueable features which improve upon the previous release.

-If the chosen point doesn't include all the fixes currently available in `main`, we'll `git cherry-pick` these fixes into the release branch.
+If the chosen point doesn't include all the fixes currently available in `main`, we'll `git cherry-pick` them into the release branch.

-## How does the Light Flow compare to other flows
+## How does Light Flow compare to other flows

 ### Differences from the GitHub Flow

-The [GitHub Flow](https://guides.github.com/introduction/flow/) is very lightweight.
+The [GitHub Flow](https://guides.github.com/introduction/flow/) is very simple.
 It has no release branches, and the `main` branch is deployed to production as is (after testing).

-I believe that to really make it work, one has to, either explicitly or implicitly, impose feature freezes, and this means that for projects where stability is a priority, the GitHub Flow tends to actually be the Modal Flow describes above.
+I believe that to really make it work, one has to, either explicitly or implicitly, impose feature freezes, and this means that for projects where stability is a priority, the GitHub Flow tends to become the Modal Flow.

 ### Differences from GitFlow

 *Note that Vincent Driessen, the creator of GitFlow, [currently recommends](https://nvie.com/posts/a-successful-git-branching-model/) most projects to adopt the ["GitHub flow"](https://guides.github.com/introduction/flow/) instead.*

+GitFlow is more complicated:

-* GitFlow calls the main branch `develop`
+* `main` is called `develop`
-* GitFlow additionally has a `master` branch pointing to the latest release
+* An additional `master` branch points to the latest release
-* GitFlow explicitly describes a process for *hotfix branches*, which branch out of previous releases and add fixes to them.
-This makes sense for projects which maintain multiple versions, and for such projects GitFlow is probably a good choice.
+* It explicitly describes a process for *hotfix branches*, which branch out of previous releases and add fixes to them.
+This makes sense for projects which maintain multiple versions.
+This may happen if new versions of the product are paid upgrades but old version still get bug fixes.
+For such projects GitFlow is probably a very good choice

 The Light Flow's omission of hotfix branches aims to put an emphasis on releasing new developments from `main` more often, to avoid accumulating a gap of unreleased and unstable features.